fermigas/PopularMovies2/README.md

 - I'm dying for something like NCrunch to keep me honest

 ###Many design choices are less than optimal
-- I had to forego cursor loaders because of various conflicts with jloop I couldn't resolve
+- I had to forego cursor loaders because of various conflicts with jloop I couldn't resolve.
+In retrospect, while this cut down on code and some classes, it added a lot of code to handle varous concurrency issues.
 - I used several different async libraries to test them out; in practice, I should use the one that's most appropriate to my needs.
 - GSON/GSON Format are powerful, but I need to find or build a cleaner way to combine them with data providers and parcelables and database fields that aren't in the original JSON
 - The concurrency model used is clunky overall.
 This is a result of a combination of my